jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

 Unless the High Court orders otherwise, a decision appealed against under section 42 continues in effect.

 ### 44 Regulations under Part 1 and this Part
-(1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:
+(1) The Governor-General may, by Order in Council on the recommendation of the Minister, make regulations for all or any of the following purposes:
+  (aa) declaring a class of contract to be a contract of insurance for the purposes of this Act:
   (a) prescribing a financial service for the purposes of section 5(n):
+  (ab) exempting any service or person or class of service or persons from the application of this Act, and prescribing the terms and conditions (if any) of the exemption:
   (b) specifying information or documents to be included in, or provided with, applications, and requiring documents to be signed by specified persons:
   (c) prescribing procedures, requirements, and other matters, not inconsistent with this Part or with the purposes described in section 26, relating to the register, including matters that relate to—
     (i) the operation of the register: